COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 I hope this helps.
 Stay safe.

-No, we recommend you do not attempt a voluntary move-out at this time, even if both parties are willing.
-Circumstances are changing too quickly, and relief is expected imminently.
+No, the eviction moratorium prohibits landlords issuing any notice to quit or vacate, whether formal or just spoken word desire.
+We recommend you do not attempt a voluntary move-out at this time, even if both parties are willing, unless a paper trail shows the renter is the one who had the idea.
 Your renter and your other renters will take a better view of you and your handling of this crisis if you operate from an assumption that everyone who wants to continue living in your apartments can do so.

 Exception: your renters (especially students) have expressed a desire to move home or to another guaranteed residence.
 Then consider carefully whether and how best to break the rental agreement.